I Dare To Dongxichong

 February 15, 2022

 Yeah, I know.
-Who would have thought I got the stamina to go on this hike for the third time?
+Who would have thought I had the stamina to go on this hike for the third time?
 Before I begin, I would like to personally credit Linsey Lin from Shenzhen (SZ12) for supplying the photos posted below.
-So, what changed this time other than the group of people in this trip?
+So, what changed this time other than the group of people on this trip?

 For starters, we got a fancy cheese and crackers platter for our lunch, and I brought strawberries to further enhance our group’s gourmet satisfaction.
 The rest?
 Simple granola and berries (and spicy duck feet for the adventurous taste buds).